brandonbloom/test2/README.md

 ### Defining tests

 Any Clojure function in your project that has a truthy `:test` metadata key is a valid test.
 To eliminate ambiguity, we refer to these as test-fns in this document.
-Example:

 If a test-fn has a docstring, that will be considered its "description" for the reporter.

 ### Assertions

-While a test is being run, it has access to a variable `*test-results*`.
-It's a seq, and every assertion should conj a test-result onto it.
+While a test is being run, it has access to a variable `*test-results*` a seq that every assertion should conj a test-result onto.

 A test-result is a Clojure map with these keys and values: